-Honey Cove Trail Loop to Spruce Flats Falls is a 8.3 mile moderately trafficked loop trail located near Townsend, TN that features a waterfall and is rated as difficult.
+Honey Cove Trail Loop to Spruce Flats Falls is a 8.3 mile moderately trafficked loop trail located near Townsend, Tennessee that features a waterfall and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until September.

 This waterfall is one of the parks best kept secrets.

 I really enjoyed this hike .. lots to see .
 This had a really great incline, great views and lots of water falls .

 Trail is a bit rough incline going in to a high point then down hill to the falls.
 Narrow path footing isn't too bad.
 I would certainly suggest a walking stick.
 I didn't have one so picked up a branch to use.
 I went a bit slower than some people but I am a plus size woman and still accomplished the trail just fine.
 The water fall at the end is amazing!!!
 I could have stayed there for hours.
 The trails was not very crowded (on a week day).
 We had the falls to ourselves for a good 45 mins or so.
 It was a much easier hike on the way back out.